viperleed/viperleed/doc/content/calc/files/input/vibrocc.rst

 The VIBROCC file lists the starting guesses for vibrational amplitudes (in ångstrom) and site occupations.
 The minimum input is a vibrational amplitude for each element in the :ref:`POSCAR` file.
-If the :ref:`ELSPLIT`  parameter is defined for an element in the :ref:`PARAMETERS` file, explicitly assigning vibrational amplitudes and occupations to all sub-elements is recommended.
+If the :ref:`ELEMENT_MIX` parameter is defined for an element in the :ref:`PARAMETERS` file, explicitly assigning vibrational amplitudes and occupations to all sub-elements is recommended.
 See also :ref:`this page<occdelta>` for instructions on how to vary the occupation of a site during structure optimization.

 Additionally, the VIBROCC file can contain a block defining offsets in vibrational amplitudes, occupation, or position per element for specific